 He has supervised more than two dozen doctoral dissertations, and his former students hold appointments in philology, history, religion and comparative literature, at many major centers of South Asian Studies in the US and abroad.

 In 2008, Pollock received the Distinguished Achievement Award from the Andrew W. Mellon Foundation for significant contributions to humanistic inquiry, and in 2009, the President's Award for Sanskrit, from the Government of India.
 The following year the Padma Shri, the fourth highest civilian award in India, was conferred upon him.
 He is the first American to be so honored for academic accomplishment.
-In 2014, he was elected a fellow of the American Academy of Arts and Sciences (he resigned in 2021, in protest against the elimination of “philology” as a section speciality of the Academy), and in 2020, a Corresponding Fellow of the British Academy.
+In 2014, he was elected a fellow of the American Academy of Arts and Sciences (he resigned in 2021, in protest against the elimination of “philology” as a section category of the Academy), and in 2020, a Corresponding Fellow of the British Academy.

 The site is built according to minimal computing standards to make it durable and broadly accessible.
 You can also download the complete bibliography as a bibTex file, or browse as a Zotero collection.